- 3.09k views

 Protruding into the ocean at the southern tip of Costa Rica’s Pacific coast, the Osa Peninsula shelters a vast rainforest and Costa Rica’s last jaguars and tapirs.
-Fringed by idyllic beaches and turquoise water, it is a laid-back spot for surfing, diving, whale and dolphin watching and relaxing on a deserted beach.
-A trip to Osa Peninsula makes for a great getaway to the most biologically intense place on earth.
+Fringed by idyllic beaches and turquoise water, it is a laid-back spot for surfing, diving, whale and dolphin watching, and relaxing on a deserted beach.
+A trip to the Osa Peninsula makes for a great getaway to the most biologically intense place on earth.

 1. Parque Nacional Corcovado

 One of Costa Rica’s preeminent attractions, the Parque Nacional Corcovado covers nearly half of the Osa Peninsula.
 Deemed as one of the best places to visit on a trip to Costa Rica, the national park is home to an astonishingly diverse ecology for wildlife in the Osa Peninsula.
 This biodiversity includes Costa Rica’s big cats, the critically endangered tapir, giant anteater and harpy eagle.
 Access is possible by a challenging day hike along one of two primary jungle tracks, the coast-hugging La Leona to Sirena or the formidable rugged Sirena to Los Patos, or via a boat to experience the easier tracks around the Sirena and San Pedrillo ranger stations.